michal-bures/konkr_data/ai-chatter/default.md

 - You can't be allowed to wield this kind of power.
 - I won't just sit here and watch you crush everyone.
 - Someone had to try to stop your expansion.
-- I will not stand by waiting for the inevitable.
+- I will not just stand by waiting to be crushed.
 - Someone has to put a stop to your reign  before it's too late.
 - You can't be allowed to get away with such unchecked expansion.
 - Somebody has to resist you.
-- It's time to put your ambition in check.
+- It's time to put your ambitions in check.
 - It's time to reign you in a bit.
 - Your greed must be put in check.